—Ways to borrow money for your backyard addition

 Depending on where in the country you live and how your credit score stands, you may qualify to do so.
 In some cases, even those with weaker credit histories have access to lending sources.

-Before looking at different options for a pool loan, let’s review some financing basics and what to expect.
+Before looking at different avenues for a pool loan, let’s review some financing basics and what to expect.

 What is financing?